Maison d’Exceptions: Step into the world of ultra-creativity The - Maison d'Exceptions - Première Vision Paris

 Cécile Gray

-Since 2017, Cécile Gray has been developing a unique technique of metal meshwork, honing her own artisanal expertise at the intersection of weaving, embroidery, and jewelry.
-This exceptional material, with its myriad variations, is the result of the meticulous manual setting of thousands of golden beads.
-While retaining the structural approach and voluminous style from her background in architecture, Cécile Gray infuses her work with the sensitivity and poetry of handcraft.
-Winner of the International Festival of Hyères (Audience Award – Accessory category) and the Elle-LVMH Craftswomen’s Award in 2022, she now collaborates with prestigious houses such as Hermès, Ruinart, and Piaget.
+Since 2017, Cécile Gray has been developing a unique technique of metal meshwork, honing her own artisanal expertise at the intersection of wearing, embroidery and jewelry.
+This exceptional material, with its variations, is the result of the meticulous manual setting of thousands of golden beads.
+While retaining the structural approach and voluminous style from her background in architecture, Cécile gray infuses her work with the sensitivity and poetry of handcraft.
+Winner of the International Festival of Hyères (Audience Award – Accessory category) and the Elle-LVMH Craftswomen’s Award in 2022, she now collaborates with prestigious houses such as Hermès, Ruinart and Piaget.

 Metal meshwork